-Here are the 12 best math board games for kids in 2017.
+Here are the 15 best math board games for kids for educational fun.

 Build on basic addition and subtraction skills by making it an adventure to cross the Learning Resources Sum Swamp.
-One of the most popular math board games, two to four players can play Sum Swamp, and the game includes three dice that each player rolls.
+Two to four players can play Sum Swamp, and the game includes three dice that each player rolls.
 Two dice have numbers on them and the third contains plus and minus signs.
 Once you roll, you will either add the two numbers or subtract to see how many spaces you can go.
 Fun swamp creatures are used as game pieces, and the game is a simple but effective way of learning basic math.

 Use addition and subtraction to find where to place your tiles when you play Sequence Numbers.
 Each player receives a game board and tiles to place on it.
 Flash cards are used to show an equation with addition or subtraction.
 You need to solve the problem and find the solution on your card.
 The goal is to get five solutions matched in a row to win.
 Different groups of numbers are color coded to help you with number recognition.